 Nutritional Consultation for Dental Health

-Ask for dentist nutritional counselling at our Country Dental clinics in Cambridge, Fergus, and Toronto Ontario.
+Speak with our nutritional counselling dentist at our Country Dental clinics in Cambridge, Fergus, and Toronto Ontario.
 We can help you follow a healthy diet and recommend procedures to promote healthy teeth and your beautiful smile.

 There is a well-documented relationship between the things you eat and your overall oral health.
 What you eat will affect your teeth, the PH balance of your mouth, the bacteria level, as well as the build-up of plaque on your teeth.